JellaFreitag/Scientific_Programming_MSB1015/README.md

 *A relational database to identify differentially expressed genes in the endometrium and endometriosis lesions.*
 **Scientific Data**, 7, Article 294. [https://doi.org/10.1038/s41597-020-00623-x](https://doi.org/10.1038/s41597-020-00623-x)

-**The dataset**
-- consists of a total number of 47,324 genes and 72 samples
-- represent raw expression values with associated detection scores
-- contains sample replicates and sometimes multiple probes per gene
-- shows class imbalance between endometriotic subtypes
-- does not include healthy control samples

 ## Requirements/Versions